 - Botox Injections

-Make sure that your child’s doctor is aware of all other medications your child is taking.
+For your child’s safety, make sure that your child’s pediatrician is aware of all other medications your child is taking.
 Some medications do not react well when taken together.

-Hopefully, this article helped you better understand why some cerebral palsy patients experience tremors and how to manage them.
-Good luck!
+We hope this article helped you better understand why individuals with cerebral palsy may experience tremors and how to manage them.